Variety (magazine): Variety Insight

 Variety established its data and research division, Variety Insight, in 2011 when it acquired entertainment data company, TVtracker.com.
 Its film database was announced in December 2011 as FlixTracker, but was later folded into Variety Insight.
 The subscription service is positioned as an alternative to crowd-sourced websites, such as the IMDb.
 The database uses Varietys existing relationships with the studios to get information.
 The New York Observer identified the main competitor as Baseline StudioSystems.
 In 2014, Variety Insight added Vscore, a measure of actors' cachet and bankability.
 In 2015, it partnered with ScriptNoted, a social media website for film scripts.
 In October 2020, it was rebranded Luminate Film & TV, part of Luminate, a joint venture between Penske Media Corporation (PMC) and Eldridge Industries.

 Variety Australia

 Variety Australia is a website owned by Brag Media, published under license from Variety Media, LLC.
 It covers film, TV and music around the world, but with a special focus on the Australian and New Zealand industries.
 The main writer is Vivienne Kelly.

+Variety India

+Variety India was announced in September 2025.
+Initially scheduled to launch that November, the first edition of Variety India was published on February 1, 2026.
+It is owned by Thursday Tales Pvt.
+Ltd.